sachitsahoo/Team195C-Tipping-Point-2021/README.md

 # Team195C-Tipping-Point-2021
 Vex Team 195C's amazing piece of code.
-Very poggers
+Very poggers and cool

 How to Configure Robot using the code: